damitasalmon/field-notes/docs/greenbone-openVAS-lab.md

 ### <a name="Part-2">Create a Vulnerable Client </a>
-Back in the [Azure Portal](https://portal.azure.com/) → Virtual Machines → Create In the same resource group and the same Vnet as OpenVAS.
+Back in the [Azure Portal](https://portal.azure.com/) → Virtual Machines → Create In the same resource group and the same VNet as OpenVAS.

 <figure markdown>
   ![Vulnerable Client in Azure](./assets/images/openvas-test/win10-vulnerable-overview.png){ width="700" }